Soysauc/Soysauc/README.md

 ### Hello there 👋

 I am a Fullstack Javascript Web Developer with an eye for clean Aesthetics and optimal User Experience via intuitive design.
-Specialize in the MERN stack of Software engineering but also experimenting with other technologies and frameworks.
+I specialize in the MERN stack of Software engineering but also experimenting with other technologies and frameworks.

 To grow my skills I engage in a variety of work and study revolving around writing LWC Components for Salesforce, Practicing configuing headless sites to Shopify, WordPress, Sanity, and playing around with AWS, and more.

 I am currently looking to develop my skills and increase my capacity for engineering so I freelance in my evenings.

-## Languages and 🛠️ :
+## Languages and 🛠️ 🧰 :

 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)
 ![CSS3](https://img.shields.io/badge/-CSS3-%231572B6?style=flat-square&logo=css3)